PHLAK/Soxy/README.md

 following command:

     soxy start

+### Gnome

 From a Gnome environment, navigate to System -> Preferences -> Network Proxy.
 From here, select _Manual proxy configuration_.
 For _Socks host_ enter
 `localhost`, and enter the port you used (default is `1080`).

+### Firefox

+From the Firefox menu navigate to Preferences -> Advanced -> Network (tab) then under the Connection heading click on the Settings button.
+In the menu that pops up select _Manual proxy configuration_.
+Now set the _SOCKS Host_ to `localhost` and the coresponding _Port_ to the port you specified (default is `1080`).

+### Chrome

+Chrome does not currently have a way to configure specific proxy setting but will use the system proxy settings instead.

 Run on Start Up (Gnome)